sagemath/sagecell/contrib/vm/README.md

     ProxyPreserveHost On
     ```

-2. Configure (restricted) access to EVM:8888 for testing newer versions of SageCell.
+2. Configure (restricted) access to EVM:8888 for testing newer versions of SageMathCell.
 3. Configure (restricted) access to EVM:9999 for HA-Proxy statistics page.
 4. If you are going to run multiple EVMs, consider adjusting `/etc/rsyslog.d/sagecell.conf` in them to collect all logs on a single server.